Rieko Ioane: 2019

 Ioane was once again retained in the All Blacks' squad, for the 2019 Rugby Championship.
 Having featured in the All Blacks' 16-16 draw with South Africa, Ioane, as well as Ben Smith and Owen Franks, went on to perform poorly in a record 26-47 defeat to Australia, where Scott Barrett had already been red-carded.
 Ioane missed the second Bledisloe Cup test of 2019 injured, which saw him and Smith replaced by rookie wingers, Sevu Reece and George Bridge, with Beauden Barrett moved to fullback.

 On 28 August, All Blacks Head Coach, Steve Hansen, named Ioane as one of 31 players in New Zealand's squad for the 2019 Rugby World Cup.

 However, due to the incredible form of Reece and Bridge, Ioane only featured once in the pool stages, scoring his only try of the competition in a 63-0 win over Canada.
 Ioane later went on to feature in the Bronze Final against Wales, with New Zealand having lost 7-19 to England.
 New Zealand claimed third place, beating Wales 40-17.

-2020
+2020–2024

 In 2020, Ioane represented the North Island in the 2020 North vs South rugby union match.

-2021

 In 2021, Ioane helped the Blues win the Super Rugby Trans-Tasman competition.
 He also played 13 tests for the All Blacks and scored 5 tries.

-2022

 In 2022, Ioane was a key part of the Blues squad that helped them reach the final of the 2022 Super Rugby Pacific.
 Although they would go on to lose to the Crusaders at Eden Park.

-2023

-On 16th April 2023, New Zealand Rugby announced they had re-signed Rieko Ioane until the end of the 2027.
+On 16 April 2023, New Zealand Rugby announced they had re-signed Rieko Ioane until the end of the 2027.

+Ioane was a key member of the 2024 Blues squad that would go on to win the 2024 Super Rugby Pacific title where they defeated the Chiefs 41-10 at Eden Park to claim their first overall title in 21 years.

 2025

-On 16 April 2025, it was confirmed that Ioane would join Irish province Leinster in the URC competition where he will take a sabbatical from New Zealand Rugby for the 2025-26 season.
+On 16th April 2025, it was confirmed that Ioane would join Irish province Leinster in the URC competition where he will take a sabbatical from New Zealand Rugby for the 2025-26 season.

+Ioane made his Leinster debut on 6th December 2025, coming off the bench against Harlequins in a Round 1 pool game of the Champions Cup.
+He made his first start a week later against Leicester Tigers.